romain-grecourt/helidon/archetypes/README.md

 ## Build time processing

-The archetype is processed at build time to validate the descriptors, create the archive and generate files for the Maven archetype compatibility.
+The archetype is processed at build time to validate the descriptors:

-The descriptors are validated to check the following:
 - optional steps contain only optional inputs
 - expressions are valid
 - choices paths are valid